 Absolutely not.
 Formal nights are completely optional.
 Want to spend your cruise wearing shorts and a Hawaiian shirt?
 That’s perfectly fine.

-Instead, if you don’t want to dress up look for somewhere else to dine on formal night.
+Instead, if you don’t want to dress up, look for somewhere else to dine on formal night.
+Read our guide to formal night here.

 Are there rules about the swimsuits I can wear?